Lopburi Monkey Festival 2023: The Monkey Buffet of Thailand

 Things to Keep in Mind

-• The monkeys can get aggressive when feeding and tend to snatch any food and drinks you might be carrying.
-Also, be careful of your valuables as the monkeys can steal anything from your wallet to your glasses.
+• The monkeys can get aggressive when feeding and tend to snatch any food and drinks they might be carrying.
+Also, be careful of your valuables; the monkeys can steal anything from your wallet to your glasses.

-• The easiest way to get around is to walk, but you can avail city buses as well, at the cost of THB 4 per person.
+• The easiest way to get around is to walk, but you can also avail of city buses at the cost of THB 4 per person.
 Most of the ruins are scattered around the old town train station.

-The Lopburi Monkey Festival is an incredibly unique experience that you need to see for yourself to believe.
+The Lopburi Monkey Festival is an incredibly unique experience you must see for yourself to believe.
 Lots of fun and great vibes make it a must-visit if you're in Thailand at the right time.

 This post was published by Pratyay Nag